 Atrial fibrillation is a common medical condition with complex treatment options.
 Medical malpractice cases regarding atrial fibrillation frequently require cardiology medical expert witnesses.
 A leading cardiology medical expert is the key to success in these difficult cases.

 A 32-year-old man with atrial fibrillation was under the care of a cardiologist who referred him to a cardiac electrophysiologist for permanent pacemaker placement.
 While under the care of the cardiac electrophysiologist (“EP specialist”), he was never instructed to take aspirin or any other anticoagulant therapy.
 Several months later, while awaiting pacemaker placement, he suffered a debilitating stroke resulting in left-sided hemiparesis.
 The client contacted Elite Medical Experts to secure a leading cardiology medical expert witness.

-As a part of our complimentary case consultation, our internal physician-led team realized that the scope of this case fell outside of the realm of a general practicing Cardiology medical expert.
-The client actually required a CLINICAL CARDIAC ELECTROPHYSIOLOGY medical expert to independently review the medical records in order to determine what occurred as only an ELECTROPHYSIOLOGY medical expert could analyze the requisite standard of care.
-The role of the ELECTROPHYSIOLOGY medical expert would be able to determine whether the actions of the treating electrophysiologist deviated from the applicable standard of care.
+As a part of our case consultation, our internal physician-led team realized that the scope of this case fell outside of the realm of a general practicing cardiology medical expert.
+The client required a clinical cardiac electrophysiology medical expert to independently review the medical records in order to determine what occurred as only an electrophysiology medical expert could analyze the requisite standard of care.
+The role of the electrophysiology medical expert would be able to determine whether the actions of the treating electrophysiologist deviated from the applicable standard of care.

-E-CASE STUDIES are brief clinical vignettes based upon actual cases handled by ELITE.
+E-Case Studies are brief clinical vignettes based upon actual cases handled by Elite Medical Experts.
 Identifying information has been redacted or altered to protect case confidentiality.